wingsuit-designsystem/wingsuit/docs/src/pages/basics/introduction/index.md

 * ### Storybook documentation
 Wingsuit generates a documentation page directly from the winguit.yml.
 For more detailed documentation use Storybook MDX.
 * ### Drupal integration
-With the [wingsuit_companion](https://www.drupal.org/project/wingsuit_companion) module, patterns can be used with zero configuration in drupal.
+With the [wingsuit_companion](https://www.drupal.org/project/wingsuit_companion) module, patterns can be used with zero configuration in Drupal.
 * ### Stay in sync
 One big challenge for design systems is to stay in sync between documentation and implementation.
 Wingsuit solves this problem with a common component configuration `wingsuit.yml` and webpack plugins which provides framework data as variables.